History of mathematical notation: Indian and Arabic numerals and notation

-Al-Karaji, in his treatise al-Fakhri, extends the methodology to incorporate integer powers and integer roots of unknown quantities.
-The historian of mathematics, F. Woepcke, praised Al-Karaji for being "the first who introduced the theory of algebraic calculus."
-Also in the 10th century, Abul Wafa translated the works of Diophantus into Arabic.
-Ibn al-Haytham would develop analytic geometry.
-Al-Haytham derived the formula for the sum of the fourth powers, using a method that is readily generalizable for determining the general formula for the sum of any integral powers.
-Al-Haytham performed an integration in order to find the volume of a paraboloid, and was able to generalize his result for the integrals of polynomials up to the fourth degree.
-In the late 11th century, Omar Khayyam would develop algebraic geometry, wrote Discussions of the Difficulties in Euclid, and wrote on the general geometric solution to cubic equations.
-Nasir al-Din Tusi (Nasireddin) made advances in spherical trigonometry.
-Muslim mathematicians during this period include the addition of the decimal point notation to the Arabic numerals.

 The modern Arabic numeral symbols used around the world first appeared in Islamic North Africa in the 10th century.
 A distinctive Western Arabic variant of the Eastern Arabic numerals began to emerge around the 10th century in the Maghreb and Al-Andalus (sometimes called ghubar numerals, though the term is not always accepted), which are the direct ancestor of the modern Arabic numerals used throughout the world.

 Many Greek and Arabic texts on mathematics were then translated into Latin, which led to further development of mathematics in medieval Europe.
-In the 12th century, scholars traveled to Spain and Sicily seeking scientific Arabic texts, including al-Khwārizmī's and the complete text of Euclid's Elements.
+In the 12th century, scholars traveled to Spain and Sicily seeking scientific Arabic texts, including al-Khwārizmī's (translated into Latin by Robert of Chester) and the complete text of Euclid's Elements (translated in various versions by Adelard of Bath, Herman of Carinthia, and Gerard of Cremona).
 One of the European books that advocated using the numerals was Liber Abaci, by Leonardo of Pisa, better known as Fibonacci.
-Liber Abaci is better known for the mathematical problem Fibonacci wrote in it about a population of rabbits.
-The growth of the population ended up being a Fibonacci sequence, where a term is the sum of the two preceding terms.
+Liber Abaci is better known for containing a mathematical problem in which the growth of a rabbit population ends up being the Fibonacci sequence.